Survivor Series (2007): Reception

 The American Airlines Arena usually has a capacity of 19,600, which was reduced for Survivor Series due to production purposes.
 From an approximate attendance of 12,000 and 341,000 pay-per-view buys, Survivor Series helped WWE earn $19.9 million in pay-per-view revenue versus $18.7 million the previous year; this was confirmed by WWE in its 2007 fourth quarter financial report.
 Although Survivor Series helped WWE's revenue, it earned 42,000 less buys than the previous year's Survivor Series.

 In addition, the pay-per-view received mixed reviews.
 Dale Plummer and Nick Tylwalk of Canadian Online Explorer's SLAM!
 Sports – Wrestling rated the entire event 7.5 out of 10 points.
 They also rated Raw and SmackDown's main event an 8 out of 10 points.
 J.D.
 Dunn of 411Mania stated that the event was "The best WWE PPV since Backlash."
 Wade Keller of the Pro Wrestling Torch, a professional wrestling newsletter operated since 1987, reported that the main event was "disappointing" and that "WWE set expectations too high for the Cell."
 He rated the Raw main event 3 out of 5 points, while rating the SmackDown main event 2.25 out of 5 points.
-Survivor Series was released on DVD on December 26, 2007 by WWE Home Video, and it was distributed by Genius Products.
-The DVD debuted on Billboard's Video Sales chart on January 19, 2008 at number five.
+Survivor Series was released on DVD on December 26, 2007, by WWE Home Video, and it was distributed by Genius Products.
+The DVD debuted on Billboard's Video Sales chart on January 19, 2008, at number five.
 It spent nine more weeks on the chart, before it fell off the chart at number 20.

 Aftermath

 After Survivor Series, Randy Orton was scripted into a feud with Chris Jericho, who made his return to WWE after a two-year hiatus.
 The following night on Raw, the evolving feud culminated into a match being promoted for Armageddon, WWE's December pay-per-view.
-At Armageddon, Orton retained his WWE Title.
+At Armageddon, Orton retained his WWE Championship when he was disqualified after John Bradshaw Layfield (JBL) interfered and attacked Jericho.
 After Batista retained his World Heavyweight Championship, Edge was scripted into a rivalry with him over his title.
 Eventually, The Undertaker was also placed in the feud, which led to the advertising of a Triple Threat match at Armageddon for the title.
 At Armageddon, Edge won the World Heavyweight Championship.
 Due to the events that occurred at Survivor Series, a match was announced between Finlay and The Great Khali for Armageddon.
 Finlay prevailed at Armageddon via pinning The Great Khali.
 After surviving their Elimination tag team match, Triple H and Jeff Hardy were promoted into a match for Armageddon, in which the winner would win the opportunity to challenge for the WWE Championship.
 At Armageddon, Hardy defeated Triple H. Because Beth Phoenix and Mickie James were the leaders of their teams at Survivor Series, a feud evolved from this, which culminated into a match at Armageddon over Phoenix's WWE Women's Championship.
 Phoenix retained her title at Armageddon.

-This was the last Survivor Series PPV to air in 4:3 format until January 2008 when all WWE shows went in high definition.